Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 There are monumentally significant stand-outs to still yet speak about, beginning with what “Black Moon” primed us for, “Hunter And The Hunted“.
 We quickly awaken in its hazy confines before the snare is loosed upon us with leviathan size riffs, followed shortly by battering drum strikes entering the fray.
 A quick acceleration in timing and tempos gets us to a place where things feel like musical peaks and valleys, or climbs and descents that pull the listener right along for the ride.

-That one-two punch of back to back songs working in unison together is repeated again with the appropriately titled “Intro” and its tag along, “Chimera“.
+That one-two punch of back-to-back songs working in unison together is repeated again with the appropriately titled “Intro” and its tag-along “Chimera“.
 With sparse vocals, the almost instrumental “Intro” is a semi-ethereal piece that acts as an evocation to summon the fabricated beast that follows it.
 With an abundance of the grandiose groovery I spoke about earlier, “Chimera” is the figuratively mythical melding of deep, deep channels of exactly that.
 The song is able to swallow you up in the sum of its parts, locking you down just as easily as the band locks down lacerating guitars and vitriolic vocals in this allegorical ode.

 Take my words here however you choose, be it symbolically, metaphorically, emblematically, or whatever other way suits you, as long as their point is firm and understood.
 That point being, of course, that the new HOLLOW LEG album, the Argonauta Records offered ‘Civilizations‘, is indeed advanced and quite culturally significant.
-Within the nine songs upon it, we find an immense assimilation of savagery, absorbed, and then transmuted into sonics that provides the optimum listening experience for humanity.
+Within the nine songs upon it, we find immense assimilation of savagery, absorbed, and then transmuted into sonics that provides the optimum listening experience for humanity.